How to Avoid Fake Sonic Merchandise Page 37

 Interestingly enough, it is to fool AI image detectors that Amazon is using to try and sniff out fakes.
 Of course, they're trained to look for corporate logos and fashion logos like "Gucci Bags" and such, so you can bet these swirly dots are all over that stuff too.
 That these tee-fakers believe the AI is taught on/loaded with Sonic's face images to look for is an interesting one, and they're using the dots to try and 'beat it'.

 The listing text, of course, re-assures the poor sap looking to buy (this trash) that the dot/swirl is NOT on the final product...and what's great?
 Even if the dot IS there, the person has no recourse!
 Another way to scam a buyer out of money!
 "Well YOU bought the tee that clearly had a white whirl there, you LOVE white whirls!
 No returns allowed!
 MY listing never said anything to the contrary...."
-(As they edit the text on their Amazon listing)
+(As they edit the text on their Amazon listing and abscond with money)

 There are too many products on Amazon for people to police every day, so having an AI comb over things for obvious ripoffs is a good idea.
 Of course, the officials vs the fakers is an ongoing battle, and this is their next step along the line.